BGI-Qingdao/TGS-GapCloser/README.md

           --r_round   <int>                iteration number for racon error-correction.
 1 by default.
 ```

+> Notice : only fasta format TGS reads is supperted and fastq format will lead to program carshing !

 ## Examples

 ### an example of pre-corrected TGS reads without error correction